 By Kimaya Singh

-You may have noticed that Aura Wellness Center recently added a Power yoga course.
-Yet, people considering yoga teacher training courses often wonder what the “power” is all about.
+What is power yoga?
+People considering yoga teacher training courses often wonder what the “power” is all about.
 To some people the word (power) doesn’t seem yogic.
 So, what’s all the hype about this particular style?
 When many of us think of exercising, we think of activities that cause our hearts to beat rapidly, our breath to become short and our bodies to sweat.

 Power yoga is essentially the best of both worlds.
 It lets participants work up a sweat and increase their heart rates while also providing soothing stretches plus meditation and breathing practice.
 Many people are turning to power style classes to provide a vigorous workout that still focuses on the more calming aspects of yogic practices.
 A typical power style class consists of some common elements.